Users

 history.replaceState(null, "", window.location.pathname);

 The token is the same Bearer token that POST /users/:login returns — use it identically on subsequent requests.
+Because the callback returns only a token (not the user record), fetch the signed-in user with GET /users/me once you have it.

 Account creation and linking